 • Native email client

-Enable direct connection to mail server for email services.
+• Enable direct connection to a mail server for email services;

 • DropDownDataWindow/DropDownListBox filter

 • Added for the DropDownListBox Edit Style feature;

 • Added for the DropDownDataWindow Edit Style feature;

 • Auto-populate the matching field value according to what’s entered in the control’s text field;